riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - **Second Accent:** #EF6F6C
 - **Background:** #465775

+Once you have decided on a colour scheme you can save it either by creating an account and pressing **Save** or by either bookmarking the colour scheme page or saving the link; the colour hex codes are included in the link, which is quite convenient.

 ### Stories with Colour

 In your storyboard you may have noticed that you could change the colour of certain views such as buttons and font text.
 You can also change the background and tint colours of the view controllers themselves.
 You can find the options to do so in the **Utility Area** by selecting on the UI element, in the **Attributes Inspector**.